Honduras national football team: History

 The national team made its debut in the Independence Centenary Games held in Guatemala City in September 1921, losing 9–0 to Guatemala.
-The Honduras Men's National Team is the representative team in official men's football.
-They were created and played in a football tournament organized to celebrate Central American Independence the first international football match.

 During their first appearance at the Central American and Caribbean Games in 1930, Honduras posted a record of two wins and three losses.
 Their only wins came against Jamaica (5–1) and El Salvador (4–1), while they lost two games to Cuba and Costa Rica.

 1970 World Cup and the Football War

 Prior to the qualification stages leading up to the 1970 World Cup in Mexico, Honduras and El Salvador found themselves in what was called the Football War.
 This nickname was given to the situation after a play-off game was played between the two countries to decide which would qualify for the Finals.
-This political crisis eventually turned into a war that lasted approximately 100 hours.
+This political crisis eventually turned into a footballwar that lasted approximately 100 hours.

 Honduras had begun qualifying by defeating Costa Rica and Jamaica.
 Against Jamaica, they easily won both games, 5–1 on aggregate.
 They beat Costa Rica 1–0 in Tegucigalpa and drew 1–1 away.
 This set up a final match between Honduras and El Salvador, who had eliminated Guyana and the Netherlands Antilles.

 In the first game against El Salvador, Honduras won 1–0 in Tegucigalpa on 8 June 1969.
 Honduras were coached by Carlos Padilla Velásquez and the only goal of the game was scored by Leonard Welch.
 Honduras lost the second game 3–0 in San Salvador, and a play-off was required in the Azteca Stadium in Mexico City on 27 June.
 El Salvador won 3–2 to qualify and eliminate Honduras from the qualifications.